Oregon Republicans Prevent Passage of Climate Bill, or Anything Else

 Last year, Senate President Peter Courtney agreed to table HB2020 in order to bring Republicans back to Salem and finish the state’s business.
 This time around, there was no such deal.
 Instead, there were ten days of dueling press releases between Democrats and Republicans.

-Thursday morning, Senate Republican Leader Herman Baertschiger, Jr. (R-Grants Pass) announced that his caucus was “willing” to return for Sunday, March 8 – the final day of the 2020 session – to pass a handful of specific bills.
+Thursday morning, Senate Republican Leader Herman Baertschiger, Jr., of Grants Pass, announced that his caucus was “willing” to return for Sunday, March 8 – the final day of the 2020 session – to pass a handful of specific bills.

 “After a tumultuous session, Senate Republicans are willing to attend the Sunday floor session to pass emergency budget bills, for example, the relief for flood victims in Eastern Oregon,” Baertschiger said in a statement.
 “The intent of the short session was to make budget adjustments, and that is what we expect to work on while being fiscally responsible with the hard-earned taxpayer dollars.”